Browse

 Bogumił, Z., Wawrzyniak, J., Buchen, T., Ganzer, C. & Senina, M.

-Eastern European museums represent traumatic events of World War II, such as the Siege of Leningrad, the Warsaw Uprisings, and the Bombardment of Dresden, in ways that depict the enemy in particular ways.
+Eastern European museums represent the traumatic events of World War II, such as the Siege of Leningrad, the Warsaw Uprisings, and the bombardment of Dresden, in ways that cast the enemy in a specific light.
 This image results from the interweaving of historical representations, cultural stereotypes and beliefs, political discourses, and the dynamics of exhibition narratives.
 This book presents a useful methodology for examining museum images and provides a critical analysis of the role historical museums play in the contemporary world.
-As the catastrophes of World War II still exert an enormous influence on the national identities of Russians, Poles, and Germans, museum exhibits can thus play an important role in this process.
+As the catastrophes of World War II still exert an enormous influence over the national identities of Russians, Poles, and Germans, museum exhibits can play an important role in this process.

-Subject: Museum Studies Memory Studies
+Subjects: Museum Studies History: World War II Memory Studies

-September 2015
+Published September 2015

 European Products